librallu/RICM4Projet/reports/Final_report/final.rst

 =================

 This project was a true challenge for us.
-To reach the point were we are at we have been throug several steps.
+To reach the point were we are at we have been through many steps.
 The objective of our project was to be able to run python programs on the ESP8266.
 We had to understand how this chip works and how to communicate with it to be able to put code on it later.